-My work as a photographer and visual artist is very much a personal journey, allowing me to visually manifest archetypal imagery, born in the unconscious and accessed through a meditation technique called “Active Imagination.”
-(Jungian psychology places a heavy emphasis on dream interpretation wherein the content’s of one’s unconscious are translated into images, narrative or personified as separate entities … The Red Book)
+My work as a visual artist is very much a personal journey, allowing me to visually manifest archetypal imagery, born in the unconscious and accessed through a meditation technique called “Active Imagination.”
+(Jungian psychology places a heavy emphasis on dream interpretation wherein the content’s of one’s unconscious are translated into images, narrative or personified as separate entities.)

 Although trained as a traditional photographer, I found that various editing processes allowed me to manipulate images in a more conceptual, painterly direction.
 As part of my creative evolution, I now find myself experimenting with more mixed media techniques.
 In my opinion, while the ways and means may vary, in the end, it is all storytelling.